Georgios Georgiadis (footballer, born 1987)

-Georgios Georgiadis (Γεώργιος Γεωργιάδης; born 14 November 1987) is a Greek professional footballer who plays as a winger.
+Georgios Georgiadis (Γεώργιος Γεωργιάδης; born 14 November 1987) is a Greek former professional footballer and manager, technical director of Pontioi Cheimarros B΄.

 Club career

 PAOK

 Georgiadis made his debut for the club on 4 August 2011 in a Europa League qualifier against Vålerenga in which PAOK won 3–0.
 Georgiadis scored his first league goal for PAOK against AEK Athens on 29 January 2012 in a 2–0 away win.

 On 30 November 2011, he set up both goals for Dimitris Salpingidis and Stefanos Athanasiadis in the famous 2–1 win over Tottenham Hotspur at White Hart Lane.

 Veria

-On August 19, 2014 Georgiadis signed a contract with the Greek team Veria.
+On 19 August 2014 Georgiadis signed a contract with the Greek team Veria.

 AEL Limassol

 On 23 August 2016, Georgiadis signed with Cypriot First Division club AEL Limassol a year contract for an undisclosed fee.

 Ermis Aradippou

 On 31 August 2017, Georgiadis signed with Cypriot First Division club Ermis Aradippou a year contract for an undisclosed fee.